Amortage: Commercial performance

-In South Korea, Amortage debuted at number one on Hanteo's daily physical album chart with 385,501 copies in the first day.
+In South Korea, Amortage debuted at number one on Hanteo's daily physical album chart with 385,501 copies on its first day.
 With this, Jisoo broke the record for the largest first-day sales debut for a Korean solo artist in 2025.
 It surpassed 523,318 sales in its first week and subsequently sold another 121,941 sales in its second week, claiming the top spot on Hanteo's weekly album chart for two consecutive weeks.
 Amortage debuted at number one on the Circle Album Chart with 194,000 copies sold, while the Kit version debuted at number 22 with 5,040 copies sold and the SMC version at number 24 with 4,900 copies sold.
 As of April, Amortage sold 462,057 copies on the chart, making Jisoo the top-selling female K-pop soloist in history with over 2 million cumulative solo album sales.
 In the United States, the EP debuted at number 11 on the Top Album Sales chart with just under 7,000 copies sold after the album's physical release in the country on March 14.